futrime/lip/docs/lipui_quickstart.md

 ## Usage

 Just run `LipUI.exe` and you will see the main window of LipUI.
 First, you need to select a workspace.
-A workspace is a directory that contains all the tooths you installed.
+A workspace is a directory that contains all the teeth you installed.
 For Bedrock Server users, the workspace is the directory that contains `bedrock_server.exe`.
 You can add multiple workspaces.
-LipUI will automatically detect the tooths in the workspace.
+LipUI will automatically detect the teeth in the workspace.

 ![LipUI Main Window](img/lipui_main_window.png)

-After you select a workspace, you can install, uninstall, and manage tooths.
-You can also use the search box to search for tooths.
+After you select a workspace, you can install, uninstall, and manage teeth.
+You can also use the search box to search for teeth.

 ![LipUI Registry](img/lipui_registry.png)

-For tooths not in the registry, you can install them by clicking the `Install` button.
-You can also install tooths from a URL or a tooth file.
+For teeth not in the registry, you can install them by clicking the `Install` button.
+You can also install teeth from a URL or a tooth file.

 ![LipUI Install Tooth](img/lipui_install_tooth.png)